Guestbook

 By Tammy L. Hensel

-As a child St. Patrick’s Day meant very little to me except that if I didn’t wear green someone would pinch me.
+As a child St. Patrick’s Day meant very little to me, except that if I didn’t wear green someone would pinch me.
 I had no clue who Saint Patrick was or why someone one named a day after him.
 Most inquires along those lines usually ended with a story of him being sort of a pied-piper who drove all the snakes out of Ireland.

 “The coming of Patrick to Ireland marks the greatest of Irish epochs.
 Of all most momentous happenings in Irish history, this seemingly simple one had the most extraordinary, most far-reaching effect.
 It changed the face of the nation, and utterly changed the nation’s destiny.
 The coming of Patrick may be said to have had sublime effect not on Ireland alone, but upon the world.
 It was a world event.” (p.
 109)

-It is impossible in the scope of a blog to write a complete biography of Patrick and all that he did, but I want to hit a few highlights.
 Scholars differ on where Patrick was born, but it is thought the year was 385.
 His family lived both in the Dumbarton region in the Northern Roman colony of Briton (Scotland) and in Brittany in Gaul (France).
 His father was a Roman official in the region and there are records of him at both places during the time period, although most sources I read lean toward the Scottish location as Patrick’s birthplace.
 Patrick was christened in the Christian church with the name Succat.
 When he was about 16 years old, he and his two sisters were captured in an Irish raid.
 He was sold to a farmer and assigned shepherding duties.

 Succat (Patrick) later wrote that at the time of his capture he was not living the life of a devout Christian.
 According to MacManus, “He confesses in his biography that in his wayward youth at home he had forgotten God, and from Him wandered into the ways of sin.
 Alone with his herd upon Sliab Mis during the day and the night, the months and the seasons, his spirituality was reawakened.” (p.
 110)